-However, depression can be treated.
-Most often, doctors prescribe a combination of therapy and antidepressant medication.
-This therapy may be one-on-one with a licensed professional, or, because of the specifics related to MS, your doctor may suggest you meet with other patients who are dealing with advancing MS and depression.
+The good news is that depression can be treated.
+In most cases, doctors prescribe a combination of therapy and antidepressant medication.
+Talk therapy may be one-on-one with a licensed professional, or your doctor may suggest meeting in group therapy sessions with other people who also have MS.

-Just as with any other mental health issue, stress can be resolved.
-Regular exercise can help alleviate stress.
-Talk with your doctor or physical therapist about ways you can be physically active without aggravating your symptoms or setting back progress.
+Regular exercise can also help reduce stress.
+Talk with your doctor or physical therapist about ways you can be active without aggravating your symptoms or setting back progress.

-Simply put: Let it out.
+In moments of great stress, you may simply need to let it out.
 Expressing your anger or frustration can often help you relieve stress.
-However, it should not be your primary form of stress reduction.
-Combine “letting it out” with deep breathing or meditation.
+However, it shouldn’t be your primary form of anger reduction.

-There is no custom way to relax.
-For each person, “relaxing” may mean something different—whether it’s reading, listening to music, cooking, or any number of activities.
-As long as it helps you feel calm and in control, it can help you relax.
+There’s no one right way to relax.
+Relaxation may mean something different to everyone.
+Reading, listening to music, cooking, or any number of other activities may help you feel calm and in control.

-Deep breathing can reduce tension, relax your body, and help your mind feel more at ease.
-Deep breathing can also be used when you anticipate a stressful period — for example, if you’re nervous about going into public, being around a lot of people, or getting back test results.
+Deep breathing is one activity that can reduce tension, relax your body, and help your mind feel more at ease.
+Try using deep breathing when you anticipate a stressful period — for example, if you’re nervous about going out in public, being around a lot of people, or getting back test results.
 Deep breathing only takes a few minutes, doesn’t require special equipment, and can be used at any point when you need to feel calm.

 Yoga combines breathing and gentle stretching to help release mental and physical tension.
 If MS hinders your physical range, you may still be able to practice modified poses to help you stretch, relax, and let go of stress.
 Talk to your doctor or physical therapist before you begin yoga.